List of Vitamins and Mineral Benefits

-Vitamin A - Important for vision, reproductive function, and normal cell reproduction.
-Beta-carotene, a precursor to Vitamin A, helps to fight disease-causing free radicals.
+Important for vision, reproductive function, and normal cell reproduction.
+Beta-carotene, a precursor to vitamin A, helps to fight disease-causing free radicals.
 Vitamin A is found in milk products, organ meats, and fish oils.
 Beta-carotene is found in colorful vegetables, such as carrots, broccoli, spinach, and sweet potatoes.

 Vitamin A Sources:

-Vitamin B-1 - (thiamin) processes carbohydrates into energy and is necessary for nerve cell function.
-Breads and cereals are often fortified with thiamin, though it is also found in whole grains, fish, lean meats, and dried beans.
+Vitamin B-1 (Thiamin) processes carbohydrates into energy and is necessary for nerve cell function.
+Breads and cereals are frequently fortified with thiamine, though it is also found in whole grains, fish, lean meats, and dried beans.